ahlamalhabib/Trivia_API/README.md

 ```
 {
   "question": {
-    "answer": "Agra",
+    "answer": "The Palace of Versailles",
     "category": 3,
-    "difficulty": 2,
+    "difficulty": 3,
-    "id": 15,
+    "id": 14,
-    "question": "The Taj Mahal is located in which Indian city?"
+    "question": "In which royal palace would you find the Hall of Mirrors?"
   },
   "success": true
 }
 ```

 ## Authros
-- Udacity provided the starter files for the project including the frontend
 - Ahlam Alhabib worked on  the API.
 ## Acknowledgements
 The team of Udacity and my helpfull Colleagues.